ipatel467/Image-Recognition/README.md

 ## Problem Statement <a name="problem_statement"></a>

 <p></p>
 I thought it would be interesting to create a nueral network model that could detect different flower species and be classified correctly.
+If this model can detect flowers correctly it can also detect different image correctly after its

 <p></p>

-## Dataset <a name="dataset"></a>

 # Analysis <a name="analysis"></a>